FORUM 18 NEWS SERVICE, Oslo, Norway

 Turkish company Sözler, which published Nursi's works in Russian before they were banned as "extremist", has accused law enforcement agencies of falsifying witness testimony used in criminal cases.
 It has appealed to the General Prosecutor's Office to investigate.
 Sözler representative Sergei Mikhailov asserts that these falsified witness statements supported prosecution cases which led to individuals being jailed (see F18News 11 December 2017 http://www.forum18.org/

 Targeting Jehovah's Witnesses and Muslims who read Nursi's works

 Since 2007, both Muslims who study Nursi's works and Jehovah's Witnesses have been particularly targeted by the authorities (see Forum 18's Russia "extremism" religious freedom survey http://www.forum18.org/

-Typically, such Muslims meet in homes to study their faith, with one or more expounding on Nursi's works.
+Typically, such Muslims meet in private homes to study Islam, with one or more expounding on Nursi's works.
 They also pray, eat, and drink tea together.
 They do not seek any state permission for such meetings.

 The state interprets such meetings as organised activity by an organisation called "Nurdzhular" (derived from the Turkish for "Nursi followers").
 "Nurdzhular" was ruled "extremist" and prohibited by the Supreme Court in 2008, despite the fact that Muslims in Russia deny such an association even exists.
 Many Russian translations of Nursi's books have been banned, despite their not calling for violence or the violation of human rights (see Forum 18's Russia "extremism" religious freedom survey http://www.forum18.org/